ryanslikesocool/Frames/README.md

 - Types of spacing, such as Start, Center, End, Space Between, Space Around, and Even Spacing
 - Types of alignment, such as Left (Top), Center, and Right (Bottom)
 - Padding
+- Ability to reorder with inspector or drag and drop
 - Creation menu
-- Ability to reorder with inspector or drag and drop
-- Custom inspector with likely everything you'll need to use Stacks
+- Custom inspector

 #### More coming soon!